Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 -	Django was intialized adding following statement in the gitpod terminal
     - pip3 install django
     - django-admin startproject Gustaf_Inn
-- To store sensitive information I created a gitignore-file adding following statement in teerminal
+- To store sensitive information I created a gitignore-file adding following statement in terminal
     - touch .gitignore
 - In order to create my apps where i stored my information such url-pathway, models, views and forms I added following statement in the terminal
     - python3 manage.py startapp "appname"